troydm/waymonad/README.md

 ## Troubleshooting

-Try running `nix-shell --pure` instead if you're having problems inside the shell.
+Try running `nix-shell` instead if you're having problems inside the shell.
 Make sure to set `XDG_RUNTIME_DIR` and `WAYLAND_DISPLAY` if you do this.

+If you can't get it to build, try deleting dist-newstyle each time you change something, so that you can get a clean build.

 <img src="./assets/logo-light.svg">